skovy/skovy.dev/content/blog/design-system-principles/index.md

 but the path to create and maintain an effective design system can be challenging.

-There are hundreds of tiny decisions: how should the colors be defined and structured? who do I need to talk to to make this change? what API should be used?
-It's critical all of these day-to-day decisions are made using a shared set of principles so the system evolves in a predictable way.
+There are hundreds of tiny decisions: _how should the colors be defined and structured? who do I need to talk to to make this change? what API should be used?_ It's critical all of these day-to-day decisions are made using a shared set of principles so the system evolves along a predictable, sustainable path.

-At the core, I believe there are a shared set of principles that can help guide any design system.
-These are principles that are distilled from my experience and a snapshot of my current understanding of what leads to a successful design system.
+At the core, I believe there are a set of shared principles that can help guide any design system.
+These principles that are distilled from my experience and a snapshot of my current understanding of what leads to a successful design system.

 # Principles

-1. **There is only _one core_ design system**: this may seem intuitive but when focused on the day-to-day tasks of working on an application it can be easy to lose sight of this.
-What if I'm building multiple apps or have multiple "types" of users _(eg: consumers, enterprises, administrators)_?
-What is defined as the core of the system can differ based on needs, but it needs to be defined.
-For example, if you need to support apps with many different frameworks the core may be vanilla CSS and the API are the classnames.
+1. **There is only one core design system**: this may seem intuitive but when focusing on the day-to-day tasks of working on an application it can be easy to lose sight.
+What is defined as the core of the system can differ based on needs, but needs to be defined.
+For example, if you need to support apps with many different frameworks the core may be vanilla CSS and the API the class names.
 If needing to support only a React app, the core and public API would be the React components.
 Regardless, it's important that there is a single core defined.
 If in doubt, the entire system is the core.
 Having more than one system leads to unintentional inconsistencies.
 This not only results in a confusing experience for users, but also a confusing experience for designers and engineers who need to use, maintain, and evolve the system.
-It's best to evolve the current system so any given point there is always a single system.
+It's best to evolve the current system so at any given point there is always a single system.
    This ensures consistency for users and eliminates confusion for designers and engineers during any type of transition.
    1. **Be cautious of the "hard fork", "re-write", or the like**: it may be tempting to fork or start from scratch after a recent redesign.
-However, that means there are now two systems.
-Do changes to button functionality need to be made in both forks?
+However, that means there are now two systems. _Do changes to button functionality need to be made in both forks?
 Is one being deprecated?
-Is it feasible to swiftly replace all existing usages to return to a single system?
+Is it feasible to swiftly replace all existing usages to return to a single system?_
 1. **Ownership is evenly split between design and engineering**: this can manifest itself in a number of ways and doesn't imply a specific team organization.
    For example, this may be a single individual whose skill set is a nice balance